docker-hy/docker-hy.github.io/pages/part1/part1.md

 Let's run a container in the background:

-`docker run -d --name looper ubuntu:16.04 sh -c 'while true; do date; sleep 1; done'`
+`docker run -d -it --name looper ubuntu:16.04 sh -c 'while true; do date; sleep 1; done'`

 - The first part, `docker run -d`, should be familiar by now.

+- Followed by `-it` is short for `-i` and `-t` where `-i` is "interactive, connect STDIN" and `-t` "allocate a pseudo-TTY".
+Or to put it more simply, `-it` allows you to interact with the container by using the command line.

 - Because we ran the container with `--name looper`, we can now reference it easily.